Dydx1989/Cluster-HyperHMM/README.md

 # Cluster-HyperHMM

+Cluster large-scale data and perform evolutionary inference using HyperHMM https://academic.oup.com/bioinformatics/article/39/1/btac803/6895098 (code https://github.com/StochasticBiology/hypercube-hmm ).

+A pipeline will generally involve acquiring and pre-processing data, clustering, then HyperHMM inference.
+The latter two steps are case-general and are performed in `cHHMM-expts_Kleborate.R`.

+Several case studies are included:

+* _Kleborate_.
+Data on *Klebsiella pneumoniae* genomes from around the world. `Download_and_curate-kleborate_data.R` downloads and curates these data.
+Run `cHHMM-expts_Kleborate.R` with `expt = "Kleborate"` (default) for this.
+* _Malaria_.
+Data on severe malaria progression in patients.
+Data is already included in `jallow_dataset_binary_with2s.csv`.
+Run `cHHMM-expts_Kleborate.R` with `expt = "malaria"` for this.

+The outputs will include illustrations of the cluster selection and identities, summaries of the inferred dynamics under different evolutionary assumptions, and comparisons across assumptions and clustering protocols.

 # Cluster-HyperHMM Steps
  ### Data preprocessing stage: See synthetic example and real-life data on K. Pneumania below.
 1. Read in binary matrix (**AMR_binary.csv: isolate and genes matrix**)